Cherry gun: History

+Legacy

 The only original cherry cannon from the April Uprising of 1876 is kept in the museum of Bratsigovo, Bulgaria.
 The only cherry cannon that survived the Ilinden–Preobrazhenie Uprising is the one captured in 1903 by the Ottoman army after the battle with the insurgents near Kruševo, after an entire insurgent company died defending the concession in the escape of the population from Kruševo.
 That cherry cannon was then transferred by the Turks to the Istanbul Military Museum.

-In 2003, on the occasion of the 100th anniversary of the Ilinden Uprising, the cherry cannon from the museum in Istanbul was loaned for three months for an exhibition in the Museum of North Macedonia.
+In 2003, on the occasion of the 100th anniversary of the Ilinden Uprising, a cherry cannon from the museum in Istanbul was loaned for three months for an exhibition in the national museum in then Republic of Macedonia.
+In 2014, Macedonian historians visited the Istanbul military museum for research purposes and discovered that two cherry guns from the Ilinden Uprising have been stored there.
+The exhibits from the beginning of the 20th century appeared as being from the "Bulgar millet".
+After an official protest from the Macedonian delegation, the origin of the guns was changed to "Makedon millet".
+However, from a historical perspective a Macedonian millet never existed.